Maria Holbură

-Maria Larisa Holbură (born 16 September 2000) is a former Romanian artistic gymnast.
+Maria Larisa Holbură (born 16 September 2000) is a Romanian former artistic gymnast.
 She represented Romania at the 2020 Summer Olympics and at the 2018 and 2019 World Championships.

 Personal life

 Maria Holbură was born on 16 September 2000 in Constanța.
 Her father, Ioan Holbură, is a former wrestler.
 She began gymnastics at the age of five after a coach, Sorin Bechir, held a gymnastics audition in her kindergarten class.
 She left her home at age twelve to train in Deva.
 Holbură spends her free time painting.
 On painting, she stated, "I like it very much, sometimes I come upset from training because I didn't get anything, but when I get to the room I start painting and I pass.
 It relaxes me extraordinarily."

-Junior career
+Junior gymnastics career

 Holbură made her international debut at the 2014 International Gymnix in Montreal where she finished nineteenth in the all-around and fifth on the floor exercise.
 She then competed at the 2014 Coupe Avenir in Malmedy, Belgium, where Romania placed first ahead of Belgium and Canada, and Holbură placed fourth in the all-around and on vault.
 She competed at the 2015 Elite Gym Massilia in Marseille, France, where she finished thirteenth in the all-around with a score of 54.200.